lawrencegorris/lawrencegorris/README.md

 But besides that there's also some more info about my education, my programming toolset and some things about myself.

 Enjoy your stay!
-And may the Force be with you, forever. -Harry Potter (Lord of the Rings)
+And may the Force be with you, forever. -Harry Potter (Lord of the Rings, 1782)

 ### About Me
 - You'll probably find me either out in during a sunset taking way too many pics of the sky, somewhere vibing to my spotify playlists or sitting behind blue light emmiting screens programming the day away.